 This is a great project, but I don’t have a million dollars.

 Actually, you could probably fully endow Jotwell for half a million.
-We will also gladly accept any smaller contribution in negotiable currency.
+We will also gladly accept any smaller contribution.

 This is a great project, but I don’t have any money to spare.

 Please consider putting up or distributing a Jotwell Flyer in your law school, law firm, or University.